Richard Branson is a British entrepreneur who has founded multiple companies, including a private spaceflight venture, Virgin Galactic.

 Branson has a reputation as a risk-taker and self-promoter.
 He has arrived at press conferences in spacesuits; drove a tank on New York's Fifth Avenue; crossed the English Channel in an amphibious car; and base jumped from the top of a hotel.
 And for his latest stunt, he aims to fly to space this Sunday (July 11) aboard the company's VSS Unity space plane.

+Branson is heavily involved in his companies and serves as their key spokesperson, often appearing in his companies commercials.
 As a business person, Branson seeks to catch trends just as they are beginning.
 He registered the Virgin Galactic name in 1999, while the Ansari X-Prize for suborbital spaceflight was still under way.
-And as an unapologetic stuntman, Branson has signed himself and his children up for the company's first flight into space.
-While the date for that flight has been pushed back several times, Branson is aiming for 2015.
+And as an unapologetic stuntman, Branson initially signed himself and his children up for the company's first commercial flight into space before deciding to join this month's landmark test flight.